 S-101 Geo feature: Buoy New Danger Marking (P) (S-101 DCEG Clause 20.6)

 The S-101 feature Buoy New Danger Marking has been introduced in S-101 to encode the new IALA classification of buoys intended to mark newly identified dangers.
 This information is encoded in S-57 on BOYSPP using the attribute CATSPM value 27 (general warning mark).
-Instances of BOYSPP having CATSPM = 27 will be converted to an instance of Buoy New Danger Marking during the automated conversion processData Producers are advised to check these instances and, if the purpose of the buoy is not to mark a newly identified danger, amend the encoding as required.
+Instances of BOYSPP having CATSPM = 27 will be converted to an instance of Buoy New Danger Marking during the automated conversion process, noting however that the BOYSPP attributes PEREND and PERSTA will not be converted.
+Data Producers are advised to check instances of BOYSPP having CATSPM = 27 and, if the purpose of the buoy is not to mark a newly identified danger, amend the encoding as required.

-Any equipment features associated with the BOYSPP will, on conversion, be associated with the Buoy New danger Marking.
+Any equipment features associated with the BOYSPP will, on conversion, be associated with the Buoy New Danger Marking (see clause 12.1.2).

 Light floats and light vessels